Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights - NewsBreak

 Raiders stats and trends

-- Las Vegas has played eight games, with four wins against the spread.
+- Las Vegas has four wins against the spread in eight games this season.

-- This season, the Raiders have an against-the-spread record of 3-1 in their four games as an underdog of 2.5 points or more.
+- The Raiders have been underdogs by 2.5 points or more four times this season and are 3-1 ATS in those games.

-- Las Vegas' games this year have gone over the total in four out of eight opportunities (50%).
+- Las Vegas' games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

 - Las Vegas is 4-1 against the spread and 5-0 overall in games when it records more than 25.2 points.

-- In games that Las Vegas totals more than 381.4 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Las Vegas churns out more than 381.4 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Raiders have eight giveaways this season, while the Chiefs have 10 takeaways.

 Home and road insights

-- Las Vegas has two wins against the spread, and is 3-1 overall, at home this year.
+- At home this season, Las Vegas has two wins against the spread and is 3-1 overall.

 - The Raiders have one win ATS (1-2) as 2.5-point underdogs or greater at home.

-- In four games at home this year, Las Vegas has gone over the total three times.
+- In three of four games at home this year, Las Vegas has gone over the total.

 - The average total in Raiders home games this season is 47.5 points, 5.0 fewer than this contest's over/under (52.5).

-- Kansas City is 2-2 overall, with two wins against the spread, away from home.
+- Kansas City is 2-2 overall, with two wins against the spread, in away games.

-- On the road, the Chiefs have two wins ATS (2-2) as 2.5-point favorites or more.
+- The Chiefs have two wins ATS (2-2) as 2.5-point favorites or more on the road.

-- This season, in four away games, Kansas City has hit the over twice.
+- Kansas City has hit the over twice in four away games this year.

 Powered by Data Skrive.